A New Autism Diagnosis

 An autism diagnosis means that your child looks at the world through a different lens and often times interacts with people differently than you might.
 He is your child, your baby your heart.

-A diagnosis provides information about how your child views and approaches communication, relationships and helps us understand the way he looks at the world.
+An autism diagnosis provides information about how your child views and approaches communication, relationships and helps us understand the way he looks at the world.

 But, your relationship, your love of this child of yours does not change…ever.